typedb/typedb/docs/pages/documentation/3-querying-with-graql/insert-queries.md

 ### has

-Allow the concept type to have the given resource.
+Allow the concept type to have the given attribute.

-This is done by creating a specific relationship relating the concept and resource.
+This is done by creating a specific relationship relating the concept and attribute.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell11" data-toggle="tab">Graql</a></li>